csr/wookieepedia-full-stack/README.md

 * Accessibility: ensure the application is fully accessible by testing it with a screen reader.
 * Loading state / error notifications.
 * Testing it with a real user: we should conduct an interview with a Star Wars fun to see what they think about the app and if they find it easy to use.
+* The pagination could be implemented on the backend side to help reduce the amount of data transfered.
+In this case the list of people and planets is quite small but bigger datasets may benefit from a pagination implemented on the backend.

 ## License